Control of Separable Subsystems with Application to Prostheses: AMPUTEE-PROSTHESIS APPLICATION

 \textbf{Continuous Domains of Full System.} The dynamics of the full system are given by \eqref{eq:robotDyn}, and control system by \eqref{eq:RobSyst}.
-For each domain, holonomic constraints are used to model the foot contact points present in human walking behavior \cite{ModelsGrizzle}.
-Above, \textit{pt} represents ``prosthesis stance" where the prosthetic leg's foot is constrained to the ground with the 3 DOF constraint $h_{g, pt}(\theta)$, and the human leg is swinging.
-The leg positions are switched for ``prosthesis swing" (\textit{pw}), where the 3 DOF constraint $h_{g, pw}(\theta)$ constrains the human foot to the ground.
-Both domains have a holonomic constraint $h_{s}(\theta)$ for the 3 DOF fixed joint at the socket.
+For each domain, a 3 DOF holonomic constraint $h_{g, v}(\theta)$ is used to model the foot contact points present in human walking behavior \cite{ModelsGrizzle}.
+Both domains also have a holonomic constraint $h_{s}(\theta)$ for the 3 DOF fixed joint at the socket.
 See Fig. 3.
 For this system, $m_s = 2$ for the number of actuated joints in the prosthesis subsystem $(\theta_{pk},\, \theta_{pa})$, and $m_r = 4$ for the rest of the of actuated joints $(\theta_{lh},\, \theta_{lk},\, \theta_{la}\, \theta_{rh})$.

-\textbf{Continuous Domains for Prosthesis Subsystem.} The continuous dynamics for both domains are defined by \eqref{eq:robotDyn'} where $\bar{J}^T$ is only present for \textit{prosthesis stance} when $\bar{h}_{g, pt}$ defines the prosthesis foot contact.
+\textbf{Continuous Domains for Prosthesis Subsystem.} The continuous dynamics for both domains are defined by \eqref{eq:robotDyn'} where $\bar{J}^T$ is only present for \textit{prosthesis stance} when $\bar{h}_{g, \pt}$ defines the prosthesis foot contact.
 The control system is defined by \eqref{eq:robSepSyst'}.
 As explained in \ref{ssec:Equiv} and \ref{ssec:EquivRob}, the prosthesis subsystem must measure its states $\bar{x}_r = (\bar{\theta}_B^T, \dot{\bar{\theta}}_B^T)^T$ and input $\mathcal{F} = F_f$.
-In $\Domain_{pt}$, $\bar{\theta}_B$ and $\dot{\bar{\theta}}_B$ can be calculated using inverse kinematics of its own joints since the foot is assumed to be flat on the ground.
-In $\Domain_{pw}$, an IMU on the amputee's amputated thigh can provide the global rotation and velocities.
+In $\Domain_{\pt}$, $\bar{\theta}_B$ and $\dot{\bar{\theta}}_B$ can be calculated using inverse kinematics of its own joints since the foot is assumed to be flat on the ground.
+In $\Domain_{\pw}$, an IMU on the amputee's amputated thigh can provide the global rotation and velocities.
 The global positions are not required since they do not appear in the dynamics.
 Both domains require a load cell at the socket interface to measure the interaction forces $F_f$.

 \textbf{Guards and Reset Maps.} For both domains, the condition for the guard $\Guard$ is met when the swing leg reaches the ground.
 The reset map $\Delta$ dictates the discrete dynamics that occur assuming a perfectly plastic impact.
 See \cite{RigidCollision} for details.